+AAH294.
+Visual Culture of Communist China, 1919 to Present (Fall; Wang).
 This course explores the relationship between ideology and visual culture in China, from the founding of the Communist Party in 1919, to Mao Zedong's prescriptions at the 1942 Yan'an Conference of Literature and Art, to art policy after the founding of the People's Republic of China in 1949.
 Readings and discussion will cover the range of adherence and resistance to the official party line by art workers.
-Topics include expressionism, socialist realism, peasant art, "wound art," cynical realism, political pop, and the avant-garde, as seen in painting, sculpture, architecture, posters, advertising, video, performance, and the material culture of quotidian life.
-GenEd: CD-EA
+Topics include expressionism, socialist realism, peasant art, "wound art," cynical realism, political pop, and the avantgarde, as seen in painting, sculpture, architecture, posters, advertising, video, performance, and the material culture of quotidian life.
+GenEd: CD-EA; LCC

-AAH300 (31).
-Italian Art and Architecture of the Late Middle Ages (Not offered 2007-2008).
+AAH300.
+Italian Art and Architecture of the Late Middle Ages (Not offered 2008-2009).
 A study of art and architecture in Italy from 1100 to 1400 emphasizing religious, political, and cultural contexts and the role of the Byzantine tradition.
 Examination of paintings, sculpture, architecture, and the decorative arts in the major urban centers of the Italian peninsula, including Florence, Siena, Pisa, Rome and Milan, as well as the courts of northern Italy.
 Venetian topics are covered separately in AAH206 and AAH305.
 Prerequisite: One art history course or permission of the instructor.

-AAH303 (38).
-Renaissance Art in Italy: The 15th Century (Not offered 2007-2008).
+AAH303.
+Renaissance Art in Italy: The 15th Century (Winter; Matthew).
 A study of the visual arts that emphasizes painting, prints, sculpture, and the decorative arts.
 The origins of the Renaissance in the Middle Ages, the role of patronage, the education of the artist, and the functions of works of art will be important themes.
 The importance of the materials and techniques of art will be stressed.
 Prerequisite: One art history course or permission of the instructor.

-AAH304 (39).
-Renaissance Art in Italy: The 16th Century (Not offered 2007-2008).
+AAH304.
+Renaissance Art in Italy: The 16th Century (Not offered 2008-2009).
 A study of the visual arts that emphasizes painting, prints, sculpture, and the decorative arts.
 Particular attention to the growth of secular art, the role of court patronage, definitions of Mannerism, the cult of the artistic genius, and the emergence of a history of art in this period.
 Prerequisite: One art history course or permission of the instructor.

-AAH305 (35).
-Venetian Painting in the Italian Renaissance (Not offered 2007-2008).
+AAH305.
+Venetian Painting in the Italian Renaissance (Not offered 2008-2009).
 Examines painting in Venice and its sphere of influence from the origins of a distinct tradition in the fourteenth century until the end of its "Golden Age" in the late 16th century.
 Prerequisite: One art history course or permission of the instructor.